zdharma-continuum/zdharma-continuum.github.io/_posts/2018-09-17-New-40-working-hours,-next-generation-themes.markdown

 ## Setting themes

 Invoke e.g. `fast-theme ./x-paragon.ini` after downloading the theme file.
-For `q-jmnemonic`, which is shipped with the newest `fast-syntax-highlighting` version, the path can be skipped, i.e.
+For `q-jmnemonic`, which is shipped with the newest `fast-syntax-highlighting` version, the path can be skipped, i.e. invoke just
 `fast-theme q-jmnemonic`.
-Use option `-t` to display the same block of Zsh code as the screenshots are using.
+Use option `-t` to display the same block of Zsh code as the screenshots are using, to test the theme.

 # Conclusions

 The themes should have significant value in them, because:

- - they're based on SyntaxEnvy theme generator, which [promises](http://www.boronine.com/2012/10/06/My-Progress-On-HUSL/) constant lightness and saturation,
+ - they're based on the great [SyntaxEnvy](https://www.syntaxenvy.com) theme generator, which [promises](http://www.boronine.com/2012/10/06/My-Progress-On-HUSL/) constant lightness and saturation,
- - colors in them are obtained with `CIE L*a*b` color space, which promises to do a most faithful reduction from 24-bit color into 8-bit xterm-256 palette,
+ - colors in them are obtained with [CIE L\*a\*b](https://en.wikipedia.org/wiki/CIELAB_color_space) color space, which promises to do a most faithful reduction from 24-bit color into 8-bit xterm-256 palette,
  - they're created during as much as 10 days of thinking on backing-up theory on color allocation.